by Kalle Kilpi

 Get your deal flow & pipeline management in order in a day

 Get a personalized, free demo here.
 Get access to step-by-step guidance to configure your pipeline stages, one pagers, tasks lists and more.
-You will also have a comprehensive process template to create your own task list and M&A handbook.
+You will also have a comprehensive process template to create your own task list and M&A playbook.
 If you decide that the platform is more than you need for your business at the moment, don’t worry, you can export everything that you configure (pipeline spreadsheet, issue tracker, task list, handbook) and use them independently.

 Click here to see what Midaxo customers are saying about the platform.